 -July: My first “big” blog post: the “1st Annual Google Places Freak Show.”
 First mention in Matt McGee’s monthly “Best Search Marketing Posts” roundup.
 I launch my charitable “Visibility for Veterans” program.

 -June 1: Launch of the new-and-improved LocalVisibilitySystem.com.
 I give my kit (the local SEO infoproduct I’d sold since 2009) the 21-gun salute.
-Begin offering my “Done-for-You” service to the general public.
+Begin offering my Done-for-You service to the general public.
 Long-time clients and email subscribers become the first readers of my blog.
 This day marks the true birth of my business.

--March: Last sale of the Local Visibility System kit.
+-March: Final sale of the Local Visibility System kit.

 -February: Complete work for my first “Done-for-You” client, who went on to attract over 1000 local customers in a 3-month period (resulting in a record year of profits for his company).

 -December: Begin work for first “Done-for-You” client – a service I initially only offer to people on my email list who inquire about it.

 -October: Have a one-hour consultation with one of my heroes, Howie Jacobson (perhaps the best money I’ve ever spent).
 This leads me to several epiphanies.
 Stopped advertising on Google AdWords.
 Begin planning the “new” LocalVisibilitySystem.com, which would be centered around a blog.
 Daunted, but excited.

 -May-September: Add materials to the kit.
 Work closely with a handful of my buyers/clients on further local SEO projects.
 Read everything about local search that I can get my hands on.